Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Empirical evaluation

 \subsubsection{Observing hypothesis specialization in bilingual image description}

-To highlight the behavior of \texttt{LoRA-MCL} in a realistic case where one can control the modes of the data-generating process, we simulated an artificial bi-modal distribution of the dataset, similarly to the setup of the toy experiment of Section \ref{sec:synt_data}.
-We did so by translating half of the captions of the data from English to French (using T5-small~\cite{T5}), while keeping the prompts in English.
+To highlight the behavior of \texttt{LoRA-MCL} in a realistic case where one can control the modes of the data-generating process, we simulated an artificial bi-modal distribution of the dataset, similar to the setup of the toy experiment of Sec.~\ref{sec:synt_data}.
+We did so by translating half of the captions of the data from English to French (using T5-small~\citep{T5}), while keeping the prompts in English.

-We trained and evaluated a 2-hypothesis model in the \texttt{LoRA-MCL} setup, as well as a baseline trained in \texttt{LoRA-MLE}.
-We observed a clear specialization of each hypothesis towards a given language (i.e., one hypothesis learned French and the other English): at test-time, the winning head is the first one in $\sim 89\%$ of the French captions and the second one in $\sim97\%$ of the English captions.
-Table \ref{tab:translationTable} shows performance and diversity scores of both \texttt{LoRA-MLE} and \texttt{LoRA-MCL} on our synthetic test set. \texttt{LoRA-MCL} is decoded greedily while \texttt{LoRA-MLE} uses DBS with the $\lambda $ value maximizing its performance (0.8).
-Although the overall performances are similar, \texttt{LoRA-MCL} generates significantly more diverse captions (mBLEU-4 of 0.027 and 0.029 against 0.138 and 0.126 on the French and English subparts, respectively), and outperforms \texttt{LoRA-MLE} in the French part of the test set (SPIDEr of 0.464 against 0.411).
+We trained a two-hypothesis \texttt{LoRA-MCL} model and \texttt{LoRA-MLE} baseline.
+We observed a specialization of each hypothesis towards a given language (one hypothesis learned French and the other English): at test-time, the winning head is the first one in $\sim 89\%$ of the French captions and the second one in $\sim 97\%$ of the English captions.
+Table~\ref{tab:translationTable} reports quality/diversity on the synthetic test set. \texttt{LoRA-MCL} uses greedy decoding, \texttt{LoRA-MLE} DBS with $\lambda = 0.8$ (maximizing its performance).
+Overall performance is similar, but \texttt{LoRA-MCL} is notably more diverse (mBLEU-4: FR $0.027$ vs $0.138$, EN $0.029$ vs $0.126$) and outperforms on French (SPIDEr $0.464$ vs $0.411$), with a slight reduction in English performance.
+Consistently with Sec.~\ref{sec:markov}, \texttt{LoRA-MLE} learns an average of the two modes (likely biased to English from LLaVA pretraining), whereas \texttt{LoRA-MCL} separates them.
+Additional experimental evidence is provided in Apx.~\ref{apx:specialization}.

-These results relate to the synthetic data experiments of Sec.\,\ref{sec:markov}: in the presence of two modes, \texttt{LoRA-MLE} learns an average of them.
-Here, we believe this is more shifted toward English as the original LLaVA model performs better in English than in French.
-In contrast, \texttt{LoRA-MCL} is expected to learn the two modes separately.
-We believe this is what explains the gain in performance in French, at the cost of a slight reduction in English performance.